 - Who might consider caring for children (of all ages) with disabilities

 - Who may be able to provide accommodation for a parent and child together.
-Sometimes this means parents who are over the age of 18.

 People often think of younger children as easier to work with.
 This isn’t always the case.
 Young people in care can be very emotionally needy.
 There can be much higher demands on you to support them with family visits etc. We’d ask you to think very carefully about the sorts of young people you would like to care for.